 - FM will remove signs posted by FM.

 - All other signage must be removed by the building occupants.
 It is vital that these signs be removed as soon as possible to avoid confusion and to restore access to services.

-If the exposed facility is your regular workspace, notification should come from your manager or supervisor as directed in the Return to Campus Guide.
+If the exposed facility is your regular workspace, notification should come from your manager or supervisor as directed in the HR Guidance for Positive COVID-19 Cases.